Protocol Specification

 Maximum Payload

-The sequence_number is 8 bits, limiting a single transaction to ~255 containers.
-With a typical MTU of 247 (240 bytes per subsequent container), the practical maximum payload per transaction is approximately 60 KB.
+Two limits bound a single transaction.
+The sequence_number is 8 bits, capping it at ~255 containers; with a typical MTU of 247 (240 bytes per subsequent container) that is a practical maximum of approximately 60 KB.
+The 16-bit total_length field also imposes an absolute ceiling of 65,535 bytes.
 For larger transfers, use multiple request/response cycles.

 Control Containers